Input Validation / Input Returned in Response

 Solution

-The most effective solution to this vulnerability is to validate all user input before it is accepted and used by the application.
+The most effective solution to this weakness is to validate all user input before it is accepted and used by the application.
 This validation should include checks for length, type, and format.
 Additionally, output encoding should be used to ensure that user-controlled data is properly encoded before it is returned in the response.